Spring 2026 John Jay College

-CSCI 271 • Introduction to Computing & Programming (C++) | Spring 2026
+CSCI 271: Introduction to Computing & Programming (C++)

 This course introduces computer problem-solving and programming in C++.
 Algorithmic problem-solving and basic programming techniques are emphasized, using methods such as top-down design and stepwise iterative refinement.
 Topics include basic data types, operators, control structures, functions, arrays, and pointers.

-Class Schedule: Mondays & Wednesdays, 08:00 AM – 09:15 AM
+Schedule: Mon & Wed, 08:00 AM – 09:15 AM

 Learning Outcomes